folio-org/stripes-experiments/README.md

 Misc
 ------------------------------------------------------------
 AWS S3 supports both HTTP and HTTPS.
-We are using HTTP URLs to enable access to a local runing okapi instance on localhost:9130
+We are using HTTP URLs to enable access to a local running okapi instance on localhost:9130